evennia/evennia/docs/source/Concepts/Internationalization.md

 Finally, try to get a feel for who a string is for.
 If a special technical term is used it may be more confusing than helpful to translate it, even if it's outside of a `{...}` tag.
-Even though the result is a mix of your language and English, clarity is more important.
-Many languages may also use the English term normally and reaching for a translation may make the result sound awkward instead.
+A mix of English and your language may be clearer than you forcing some ad-hoc translation for a term everyone usually reads in English anyway.

     Original: "\nError loading cmdset: No cmdset class '{classname}' in '{path}'.
                \n(Traceback was logged {timestamp})"